litxio/ptghci/README.md

 ## Usage and configuration

 Just run `ptghci` to start a session; any command line arguments will be passed to GHCi.
+The command used to start GHCi can be set via the `ghciCommand` setting in the configuration file.
+By default it is `stack ghci` if `stack` is on `$PATH`, otherwise just `ghci`.

 ptGHCi uses a yaml configuration file, which it will look for in the following locations in order of decreasing priority: